theartful/digital-communications-project/README.md

 ### Brief Description
 This schema combines both amplitude and phase to represent information.
 In the analog case two orthogonal streams (phase difference = pi/2) are transmitted where each stream is amplitude modulated.
-In the digital case the amplitudes are chosen (usually) to form a square grid, where each point represents a different symbol.
-A QAM16 symbol can represent a 4-bit number (16 symbol), where as QAM64 symbol can represent a 6-bit number (64 symbol).
+In the digital case, multiple amplitudes and phases are used (usually) to form a square grid, where each point represents a different symbol.
+A QAM16 symbol can represent a 4-bit number, and a QAM64 symbol can represent a 6-bit number.

 ## QAM16
 ### Schematic